 Requirements:

-- The employer then files Form I-140 (Immigrant Petition for Alien Worker).
+- Employers generally file Form I-140 (Immigrant Petition for Alien Worker).
+EB-5 investors submit proof of investment and job creation.

 Immigrant Petition |